Soloplan/whatson/README.md

  ## Contribution

  You can create your own plugin, see this [guide](https://github.com/Soloplan/whatson/wiki/Developing-a-new-plugin) for details.

- You can checkour the [Travis CI plugin](https://github.com/steffen-wilke/whatson-travis-ci) as example.
+ You can checkout the [Travis CI plugin](https://github.com/steffen-wilke/whatson-travis-ci) as example.

  See also [contribution guidelines](https://github.com/Soloplan/whatson/wiki/Contribiution).

  ## Creators